edemko/words-words-words/src/articles/lang-design-notes.md

 I want to build a systems programming language suitable for implementing runtime systems.
 The goal is to be platform-agnostic, have theory-motivated parametricity, exitwhen (incl. exiting out of functions), clear semantics for built-in arithmetic, and good control of individual bits, all with a more coherent ergonomic design than C (and esp. better than C++).

+## Some interesting numbers

+An octet has 8 bits.
+What is the smallest addressable unit of memory in a machine?
+This is often, but not always an octet (e.g. digital signal processors, historical computers).
+In common usage a byte is often understood as an octet, but the term has a longer history as the name for the smallest addresable unit.

+So far, this assumes that a machine has only one memory bank.
+In general, though, a machine might have different numbers for different types of memory (e.g. main memory, various video memories, peripheral device interfaces exposed as memory).

+Since only bits are theoretically indivisible units of (classical) information, they should be used as a foundation.
+Octets, bytes, and other concepts must be built on top of them.

 ## Sizeof/Alignof Lives at the Kind Level

 I've noticed that C is interested in opaque vs. concrete types, and that the error messages behave like kind errors.